binhduong85/atm0s-sdn/README.md

 > send hello
 ```

-Now, in node1 will received message from node2
+Now, node1 will receive a message from node2

 ```shell
 Node 1 to room 1: hello